aecel/habit-app/README.md

 ## Description

 This is a non-punishing app that will help the user form habits.
-Its main idea is that it takes 66 days to form a habit.

 ## Rules (In progress)